 The Dastardly Deaths of the Rogues

-With Barry back in Central City and back working in the Central City Police Department's Crime Lab, Iris is back as a reporter, but due to a deal the two made earlier Iris has to take everything Barry tells her, off record.
-A deal she always regrets.
+With Barry back in Central City and working in the Central City Police Department's Crime Lab again, Iris is back as a reporter, but due to a deal the two made earlier Iris has to take everything Barry tells her off record; which is a deal she always regrets.
 Then when the the The Renegades show up while Barry and Iris are eating lunch, Barry asks her to look into a case for him while he's busy clearing his name.

 Iris discovers that a young man named Jason Hicks was falsely imprisoned for the murder of an elderly couple.
-She learns that the real murder is Rory Tork.
-This discovery get her attacked by the Top, a member of the The Renegades.
+She learns that the real murderer is Rory Tork.
+This discovery leads to her being attacked by the Top, a member of the The Renegades.
 Iris learns that Rory Tork is a ancestor of the Top and having a criminal in his family tree would bar him from being a Renegade.
 Barry comes to her rescue and saves her from the Top.

 The Road to Flashpoint

-While Barry is working on the murder case of the Elongated Kid, Iris and the other members of the Flash Family have their annual picnic, when Barry doesn't show Iris calls him concerned.
-Later after Barry has harsh words for Bart, Iris, along with Wally and Jay, stage an intervention, for Barry.
-After the three adult have said their peace Bart get angry and storms out.
-Barry chances after leaving iris to wonder if the intervention did any good.
+While Barry is working on the murder case of the Elongated Kid, Iris and the other members of the Flash Family have their annual picnic, when Barry doesn't show Iris calls him and is concerned.
+Later after Barry has harsh words for Bart, Iris (along with Wally and Jay) stage an intervention for Barry.
+After the three adults have said their peace Bart get angry and storms out.
+Barry changes after leaving Iris to wonder if the intervention did any good.
 Later at the local coffee shop Barry confides in Iris that he realizes he has been closed off but tomorrow is the anniversary of his dead mother's birthday and he promises he'll be better the next day.

 Powers and Abilities